History of African Americans in Baltimore: 20th century

+Although Baltimore had experienced an influx in its African American population around the turn of the century, the start of the First World War and the increased availability of urban industry jobs spurred the Great Migration, leading Baltimore like other Northern cities to experience a surge in its African American population, particularly around its ports.
+In response to the 1917 supreme court decision that abolished residential segregation and the influx of African American migrants, Mayor James H. Preston ordered housing inspectors to report anyone who rented or sold property to black people in predominantly white neighborhoods.
+This order entrenched the geographical divide by race in Baltimore, laying the redline foundations in the city.
+Twenty years later, Baltimore's housing projects were racially segregated into "white housing" and "Negro housing", further discriminating the distribution of Baltimore's resources.

 By 1968, Baltimore was home to a local chapter of the Black Panther Party.
 The Black Panther Party struggled in Baltimore during the late 1960s and early 1970s due to campaigns of surveillance and harassment from the FBI and the Baltimore City Police Department.
 Between 1968 and 1972, the Baltimore Black Panthers used a number of different buildings to house meetings and other activities.
 Over a period of four years, the Party organized community activities and classes and conducted dozens of protests.
 The Party was initially organized informally at the Soul School on 522 North Fremont Avenue near the George P. Murphy Homes.
 The first formal headquarters for the Party was at a private residence at 1209 North Eden Street.
 Party members organized free breakfast and lunch programs at the St. Martin de Porres Recreation Hall at the former St. John the Evangelist Catholic Church (a building which is now home to Sweet Prospect Baptist Church).
-By 1970 the Black Panther Party headquarters was known as the “Black Community Information Center” and have moved into a rented residence at 1248 N. Gay Street.
+By 1970 the Black Panther Party headquarters was known as the "Black Community Information Center" and have moved into a rented residence at 1248 N. Gay Street.
 The largely white Baltimore Committee for Political Freedom was created due to fears that Baltimore police were planning to assassinate Black Panther Party leaders in Baltimore, with Reverend Chester Wickwire and the sociologist Peter H. Rossi playing a prominent role.